Should L1 be used in EFL classes?

-When students come to the classroom they don’t come out of the blue; they come “loaded” with their native language and a cultural heritage that nobody must deny or underestimate.
-EFL teachers working with monolingual students at lower levels of English proficiency find prohibition of the mother tongue to be practically impossible.
-So instead of looking at the students native language and cultural background as inferior or a source of errors, they must be used as a tool to maximize foreign language learning.
+When students come to the classroom they don’t come out of the blue; they come “loaded” with their native language and cultural heritage that nobody must deny or underestimate.
+EFL teachers working with monolingual students at lower levels of English proficiency find the prohibition of the mother tongue to be practically impossible.
+So instead of looking at the students’ native language and cultural background as inferior or a source of errors, they must be used as a tool to maximize foreign language learning.
 It’s worth noting that the use of L1 in EFL classes is just a “rehabilitation” of those “students who were forced to smuggle their bilingual dictionaries into classrooms and hide them under the table.”
-The mother tongue represents a powerful resource that can be used in a number of ways to enhance learning but it must always be used in a principled way.
-Sheelagh Deller and Mario Rinvolucri’s book Using the Mother Tongue ,which provides practical L1 activities, shows that judicious use of L1 can maximize language learning.
+The mother tongue represents a powerful resource that can be used in several ways to enhance learning but it must always be used in a principled way.
+Sheelagh Deller and Mario Rinvolucri’s book Using the Mother Tongue, which provides practical L1 activities, shows that judicious use of L1 can maximize language learning.

 Judicious use of L1 in foreign language learning